 During the Nats and Skins seasons I invite opposition fans to participate in guest prognosticator posts.
 Those are really fun.

 I also blog about transportation like highways (lots of car trips back to Jersey and traveling to Penn State) made me appreciate them.
 I used to have standalone highways pages when I was in college.
 I have revived The Beltway @ Yurasko.net for my current highways blogging.
 I dig subways too and am eager for Metro Silver Line to be finished to Tysons.

-Professionally, I’m in Web content management for a MSM company.
-Apparently, that specifics are an open secret (at least according to a fellow alum who tracked me down for a job posting — he got it), though I must add that my opinions are mine and do not reflect the un-named employer.
+Professionally, I’m in content management lead for a federal contractor.
+Most of my career was spent in GannettDigital which was an open secret (at least according to a fellow alum who tracked me down for a job posting — he got it), though I must add that my opinions are mine and do not reflect the un-named or previous employers.
 I don’t blog about media as much as I used to either.